Johann von Leers

 Omar Amin (born Johann Jakob von Leers; 25 January 1902 – 5 March 1965) was an Alter Kämpfer and an honorary Sturmbannführer in the Waffen-SS in Nazi Germany, where he was also a professor known for his anti-Jewish polemics.
 He was one of the most important ideologues of the Third Reich, serving as a high-ranking propaganda ministry official.
 He later served in the Egyptian Information Department, as well as an advisor to Gamal Abdel Nasser.
-He published for Goebbels, in Peron's Argentina and for Nasser's Egypt.
+He published for Goebbels, in Peron's Argentina, and for Nasser's Egypt.
 He converted to Islam, and changed his name to Omar Amin.

 Early life and education

-Von Leers was born in Vietlübbe, Mecklenburg-Schwerin, Germany on 25 January 1902.
-He studied law at Berlin, Kiel, and Rostock and eventually worked as an attache in the foreign office.
-He was involved in the Bund Viking Free Corps and then in Adler und Falke.
-Von Leers became actively involved in völkisch politics during the Weimar Republic, and he joined the NSDAP in 1929.
+Johann von Leers was born in Vietlübbe, in the Grand Duchy of Mecklenburg-Schwerin, Germany on 25 January 1902.
+He studied law at the universities of Berlin, Kiel, and Rostock, and eventually worked as an attache in the German Foreign Office.
+He joined the Viking League Free Corps and then Adler und Falke.
+Leers became actively involved in völkisch politics during the Weimar Republic and joined the Nazi Party in 1929.
 He was a district speaker and leader of the National Socialist Students' League, and in 1933 signed the Gelöbnis treuester Gefolgschaft, the "vow of most faithful allegiance" to Adolf Hitler.

 Career

+Weimar Republic

+During the late 1920s, Leers was the leading foreign policy critic of the Strasserist wing of the Nazi Party and was a staunch critic of Alfred Rosenberg.

 Nazi Germany

-Von Leers supported himself writing freelance articles for the NSDAP press, and joined the Waffen-SS in 1936 as a sub-Sturmbannführer, eventually becoming a full honorary.
-He would serve as a professor at the University of Jena.
-He eventually was summoned by Joseph Goebbels to work in the propaganda ministry.
-There he was assigned to proliferate party propaganda, eventually penning 27 books between 1933 and 1945.
+Supporting himself by writing freelance articles for the Nazi Party press, after the Nazis came to power in 1933, Leers was summoned by Joseph Goebbels to work in the propaganda ministry, where he was assigned to proliferate party propaganda, eventually penning 27 books between 1933 and 1945.

-He wrote the notorious anti-Semitic tract (published and popular during the Third Reich), Juden sehen dich an (Jews Are Looking at You).
-Von Leers was fluent in five languages, including Dutch and Japanese.